raatiniemi/linker/readme.md

-# Linker
+# linker

 [![license](https://img.shields.io/badge/license-GPLv2-blue.svg)](license)
 [![pipeline status](https://gitlab.com/rahome/linker/badges/master/pipeline.svg)](https://gitlab.com/rahome/linker/-/commits/master)
 [![coverage report](https://gitlab.com/rahome/linker/badges/master/coverage.svg)](https://gitlab.com/rahome/linker/-/commits/master)

-The application takes a source directory and indexes the containing directories.
-These directories are then checked against one or more target directories, which source directories do not have a symbolic link within the target directories.
+The application will index a source directory and compare the index against one or more target directories.
+Based on whether link map configuration exists for the node or not, the node will either be linked or printed as unlinked source node.

 ## Example

 ```
-source/directory-1
+/source/directory-1
-source/directory-2
+/source/directory-2
-source/directory-3
+/source/directory-3
-target/directory-1 -> ../source/directory-1
+/target/directory-1 -> /source/directory-1
-target/directory-3 -> ../source/directory-2
+/target/directory-3 -> /source/directory-2
 ```

-With the sample directory structure only the `source/directory-3` will be shown as unlinked.
+With the sample directory structure only the `/source/directory-3` will be shown as unlinked.
 Note that the application works with the basename of the source of the symbolic link, i.e. the linked name do not really matters.

 ## How to